Ringing & Migration

 From September 2007 Ringing & Migration will accept submissions through the website http://mc.manuscriptcentral.com/bto .

 Submissions should conform to the guidelines which are found in the Instructions & Forms section on the opening page of that web site.
 These instructions can also be found on this page by following the Guideline for Authors link above.
 Each paper will be acknowledged and will be subject to review by the Editor and another member of the Editorial Board, an independent referee, or both.
 Papers will usually be accepted, returned for revision or rejected within two months of receipt.
 They will usually be published in the order in which fully revised typescripts are received, subject to such constraints as the number of pages available in each issue of the journal.

 Enquiries about the submission process, advice on the preparation of manuscripts and the suitability of subject matter for inclusion in Ringing & Migration can be sent to the Editor, Professor Graham Scott, at G.Scott [at] hull.ac.uk.

-For further information or to request a sample copy, please contact ringing [at] bto.org
+For further information about Ringing & Migration, please contact ringing [at] bto.org